Connection Guide

 | Protocol | Streamable HTTP / JSON-RPC 2.0 |

-| Authentication | Bearer JWT (scope: mcp:exec) |
+| Authentication | Bearer JWT (scope: mcp:all) |

 | Mode | Stateless |